 - Pape talks about the “belly of this book” coming from the moment when he lost his home in a fire.
 It’s a great story.
-But he wrote earlier versions of this book, and was very well known, well before he wrote this book.
+But he wrote earlier versions of this book, and already was very well known, well before this happened.
 Maybe he’s telling the lie that tells the truth.
 But it means I don’t fully trust him.

 - Boy, does the book seem to have a lot of filler.

 - My broad sense from reading The Barefoot Investor is that it is a one-size-fits-all kind of book.
-To my eyes, it is very black-and-white, and more of a shades-of-grey, many-paths-up-the-mountain kind of guy.
-When providing advice, I usually provide very simple and straightforward recommendations.
-But those simple and straightforward recommendations are always unique and tailored to the individuals I work with.
-At a personal level, I don’t think life would be living if my wife and I were to divide all of our income into “splurge” and “mojo” and “fire extinguisher” accounts.
+To my eyes, it is very black-and-white, and I’m more of a shades-of-grey, many-paths-up-the-mountain kind of guy.
+When providing advice, I usually offer very simple and straightforward recommendations.
+But those simple and straightforward recommendations are always unique and tailored to the individuals in question.
+At a personal level, I don’t think I’d be living my best life if my wife and I were to divide all of our income into “splurge” and “mojo” and “fire extinguisher” accounts.
 What we do works for us, and I’m not going to shove that down anyone else’s throat.
 Which is a roundabout way of saying that Pape’s system might work for some, but it isn’t a prerequisite for financial success.
 You do whatever works for you!

 Perhaps I’m being too literal.
 But I love reading, and I read a lot of books.
-If his book wasn’t so popular, there’s no way I’d have finished it.
+If Pape’s book didn’t have such a big following, there’s no way I’d have finished it.